 - Start onions seeds indoors toward the end of the month.

-- Dig up chives and begin to force them indoors.
+- Dig up chives and begin to force them indoors or sow seed indoors.

 - Set up your seed-starting system.